spacetimeki/spacetimeki/README.md

-# Hi, I'm Ki 👋
+# hi, i'm ki 👋

-> *"The first principle is that you must not fool yourself — and you are the easiest person to fool."*
+> *"the first principle is that you must not fool yourself — and you are the easiest person to fool."*
-> — Richard Feynman
+> — richard feynman

-I like breaking things (on purpose) and figuring out why they broke.
+i like breaking things (on purpose) and figuring out why they broke.

-### 🛡️ What I'm Into
+### 🛡️ what i'm into
-- Ethical hacking & offensive security (Nmap, Kali Linux, Evil Twin setups, etc.)
+- ethical hacking & offensive security (nmap, kali linux, evil twin setups, etc.)
-- Building and documenting hands-on labs
+- building and documenting hands-on labs
-- Playing with real-world attack techniques and red team tools
+- playing with real-world attack techniques and red team tools

-### 🤝 Connect With Me
+### 🤝 connect with me
 - [LinkedIn](https://www.linkedin.com/in/ki-antic)

 ---

-> 🔍 Stay curious.
-Stay sharp.
-Stay kind.
+> 🔍 stay curious. stay sharp. stay weird.